 - Sprott Physical Gold and Silver Trust ETF

-Or there’s Wealthsimple Trade – a mobile-only trading platform that offers zero-commission stock and ETF trading.
+Or there’s Wealthsimple Trade account – a mobile-only trading platform that offers zero-commission stock and ETF trading.
 That will allow you to buy gold ETFs without spending a dime in fees.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
-All you have to do is deposit and trade at least $250.
-Sign-up today to take advantage of this exclusive offer.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $25 cash bonus + $0 commission trades.
+All you have to do is fund at least $150.
+Plus, Wealthsimple Trade will reimburse an outgoing administrative transfer fee of up to $150 on investment account transfers valued at more than $5,000.

 Buying gold certificates is an indirect way to hold physical gold.
 Canadian banks and bullion dealers offer them, which allow you as an investor to own gold bullion without the hassle and expense of physical possession, storage and insurance.